kperv/next_order_prediction/README.md

-# next_order_prediction
+# Next order prediction
-Predict the user's next order for SberMarket Kaggle Competition
+Predict the user's next order for SberMarket Kaggle Competition.
+The order is a list of shop category ids transformed into a one-hot vector and is based on user's cart history.

 ## Introduction
 An online shop collected a history of user purchases and would like to have a prediction for every user for the next order.